fi-content2-games-platform/FIcontent.Gaming.Enabler.RealityMixer.CameraArtifactRendering/XML3dDemo/README.txt

 Camera Artifact Rendering v0.2.0 - 2014-09-30
 =============================================================

+A live-demo of this project can be seen here: http:\\graphics.ethz.ch\research\argroup\FIcontent.Gaming.Enabler.RealityMixer.CameraArtifactRendering\\XML3dDemo\carDemo.html

 ==XML3D Folder==

 1) Copy the content of this folder to your webserver and browse to carDemo.html.